netsil/manifests/cloudformation/README.md

 ## Pre-installation Instructions
-Below is the minimum set of permissions necessary for the AWS user that is used to launch our cloudformation template
+Please ensure that the AWS user you use to launch the cloudformation template has the minimum set of permissions below

 ```json
 {